philrud/istio.io/content/about/notes/1.1/index.md

 The `istioctl gen-deploy` command is also being deprecated.
 Use a [`helm template`](/docs/setup/kubernetes/install/helm/#option-1-install-with-helm-via-helm-template) instead.
 This command will be removed completely in the 1.2 release.

-- **Short Commands**. 'kubectl' now includes short commands for gateways, virtual services, destination rules and service entries.
+- **Short Commands**.
+Included short commands in 'kubectl' for gateways, virtual services, destination rules and service entries.
+TBD: ADD LINK